Vsam09/weekend-react-gallery/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

+- Create a gallery where images I share to have a button option to like the image and a description about the image.

+[] Components
+    [] GalleryList
+    [] GalleryItem
+        []Ability to click image
+        []Toggle between image and description
+        [] A 'like' button along with the description []

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).